 We estimated life expectancy at age 40 using a life-table that uses as input the all-cause incidence-based case fatality rates from a cohort of patients diagnosed with breast cancer in a particular year.
 A life-table accounts for the age distribution of the population by transforming case fatality rates into probabilities of survival.13 We create separate life tables for each tumor size and for each year, which produces annual tumor size-specific life expectancies.
 Overall life expectancy equals the weighted sum of tumor size-specific life expectancies, where the weights correspond to the annual share of each tumor size.
 The smaller the share for a given tumor size, the less weight it exerts on overall life expectancy.
 The gain in life expectancy among breast cancer patients over time depends on three factors: [1] shifts toward smaller sized tumors at diagnosis, [2] reductions in case fatality rates from breast cancer, and [3] reductions in case fatality rates from competing causes of death.

 The shift toward smaller sized tumors at diagnosis occurs when incidence rates for smaller sized tumors increases more over time than the incidence rates of larger sized tumors.
-The growth of the share of smaller sized tumors implies an increase in their contribution to gains in overall life expectancy, while the shrinkage of the share of larger sized tumors implies a in their contributions.
+The growth of the share of smaller sized tumors implies an increase in their contribution to gains in overall life expectancy, while the shrinkage of the share of larger sized tumors implies a decrease in their contributions.
 Using an established demographic method, we calculated how much of the change in life expectancy over time was the result of changes in the aforementioned three factors.10,11,14 We schematically represent our approach in Figure 1 and fully describe it in the Supplementary Appendix.

 For simplicity, consider three mutually exclusive and exhaustive categories of tumor size: 1, 2, and 3 (e.g., <1cm, 1-2cm, and ≥2cm).
 Suppose the distribution of tumor size at cancer diagnosis remains constant between times 1 and 2 (Figure 1, Panel A), tumor size-specific case fatality rates from breast cancer decrease between times 1 and 2 (Figure 2, Panel B), and tumor size-specific case fatality rates from competing causes of death remain constant between times 1 and 2 (Figure 2, Panel B).
 Tumor size-specific life expectancy increases between times 1 and 2 because tumor size-specific case fatality rates from breast cancer decreased over the time period (Figure 2, Panel C).
 Overall life expectancy at each time equals the weighted average of tumor size-specific life expectancy, where the weights equal the distribution of tumor sizes at cancer diagnosis at times 1 and 2, respectively.
 Overall life expectancy grew between times 1 and 2, and this gain was entirely due to decreases in tumor size-specific case fatality rates from breast cancer (Figure 2, Panel D).
 In actuality, all three aforementioned factors change over time and contribute to the gain in life expectancy.
 We quantify the individual contribution of each of these three constituent components.
 We also utilize the same demographic method to further disaggregate these three contributions by age group.